StevenZack/naif/README.md

 ## Some APIs
 #### 1. CacheFile
-> You can download file into local server via JavaScript
+> To solve the shortage of storaging,we offered a JavaScript Function to help you store remote file into local server
 ``` html
 <!DOCTYPE html>
 <html>